financeit/session.js/README.md

 To use: include the file session.js, then access the visitor object.
 It uses the google javascript loader to get location data.
 For async loading, use the window.session_loaded callback.

+* Originally written by: (c) 2012 Iain, CodeJoust
+* For the original session.js, see: https://github.com/codejoust/session.js
+* For the fork, please see https://github.com/financeit/session.js

 [Live API Demo](http://go.iain.in/sessionjslivedemo01) | [Example Usage Page](http://go.iain.in/sessionjslivedemo02)